opq8/homeassistant-badnest/info.md

 ## Drawbacks

-- Nest could change their webapp api at any time, making this defunct (this has happened before, see <https://github.com/USA-RedDragon/badnest/issues/67>)
+- Nest could change their webapp api at any time, making this defunct (this has happened before)

 ## Configuration